mukutchowdhury/Food-Finder-Front-End/README.md

 - Ability to delete and add a Restaurant menu

 # Restaurant View Page
+- Information about the restaurant like number, address, and hour is displayed along with the average rating
-- Able to create a a menu item after putting in the following information: Name, Description, Price, Category, Image
+- Able to create a menu item after putting in the following information: Name, Description, Price, Category, Image
+- Users can search for items in the menu
 - All of the information must be entered to move on to the next page
-- Once the restaurant is clicked, it goes to the view page and the user is able to leave the restaurant a review
+- Once the restaurant is clicked, it goes to the view page and the user is able to leave the restaurant a review and see the restaurant image or deals
-- There is a comment section and the Rating section.
-The Rating is able to go up till 5.
+- There is a Rating section.
+The Rating is able to go up till 5 and includes a comment.

 # Developer Page
     - With a special developer account, the user has control over more of the site